EnormousCloud/api3-dao-tracker/README.md

 - [ ] Finish mobile look
 - [x] Fix message about staking target for the lowest and highest value
 - [x] Clean up code for vote script parsing
+- [ ] Introduce more links to Etherscan
 - [ ] Votes: group into PENDING/EXECUTED/REJECTED, order would better be by reverse start date.
 Current order is incorrect
 - [ ] Votes: missing the date of expiration and date of execution
 - [ ] Improve filter for DAO members by classificaiton